axshaw/projectGreenhouse/README.md

 That will run the tests and let you know if everything worked ok.

 While I remember the vagrant vm starts up socat that provides 2 virtual serial ports, its these ports that the system uses to simulate the ardunino connection.
+It does this by running the arduino_test_Service every 2 mins using cron